Dissipation-Shaped Quantum Geometry in Nonlinear Transport

 Crucially, this specific structure determines how the fermionic bath regularizes divergences when taking the DC ($\omega \to 0$) limit followed by $\Gamma$ expansion.
 In RTAs, DC corrections to the distribution function typically diverge as powers of $1/\Gamma$.
 In contrast, the fermionic bath regularization leads to \textit{finite}, $\Gamma^0$ corrections to the NESS occupation functions even in the clean limit.
 This distinction highlights a fundamental principle: the precise analytical form of these $\Gamma$-independent corrections is inherently determined by the physical dissipation mechanism.
 It is this mechanism-specific structure of the NESS in the clean limit that constitutes the origin of the non-universal $\Gamma^0$ conductivity~\cite{shi2024floquet,shi2025ultracritical}.

-\textit{The DC Nonlinear Conductivity.} By applying the microscopic formalism to a generic two-band system ($n=1,2$) coupled to the fermionic bath, we compute the second-order DC conductivity $\sigma_{abc}$ [detailed in SM].
-We organizes the resulting conductivity by powers of $1/\Gamma$:
+\textit{The DC Nonlinear Conductivity.} By applying the microscopic formalism to a generic multiband system coupled to the fermionic bath, we compute the second-order DC conductivity $\sigma_{abc}$~\cite{supplemental}.
+This result is derived directly from the exact NESS density matrix, obtained by solving the open-system dynamics without resorting to phenomenological regularizations.
+This microscopic derivation yields the precise analytical structure of the NESS, which dictates the subsequent expansion of the resulting conductivity by powers of $1/\Gamma$: